 Cursive is a good fit if you are already familiar with Java or expect to work with mixed Clojure/Java projects.

 Visual Studio Code is rapidly growing in use for a variety of languages, and Clojure is no exception.

 The Calva environment for interactive Clojure development uses a mix of static and dynamic analysis to provide a wide range of language support.
 Additionally, Calva has made extra efforts to be approachable to beginners with their Getting Started experience, which is a zero-install version that runs in the browser.

-Fireplace - Clojure REPL support
+Fireplace - Clojure support and REPL integration

 Other environments exist but are less active and/or less used.
 See the Tools page for other ideas.